huangkang1987/parentage/README.md

 Downloads:

-V1.0 for Windows with user manual and example dataset
+V1.0 for Windows with user manual and example dataset (only support 64 bit platform because of large amount of memory usage)

 https://github.com/huangkang1987/parentage/raw/master/parentage_1.0.zip